ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 2. Add new annotations to Ballerina source files so that the compiler can act to alter binaries and generate artifacts.

-3. Collate and distribute new webhook callback services, that programmatically subscribe to accept content delivery requests on the occurrence of particular events.
+3. Collate and distribute new webhook callback services, that programmatically subscribe to accept content-delivery requests on the occurrence of particular events.

 ## Create Client Connectors